miiitomi/all-stable-matching/README.md

 See `notebooks/all_stable_matching.ipynb` for details.

 ## Reference
-"Online and Matching-Based Market Design" (edited by Federico Echenique,  Nicole Immorlica, Vijay V. Vazirani, 2023, Cambridge University Press), C haprer 1.
+"Online and Matching-Based Market Design" (edited by Federico Echenique,  Nicole Immorlica, Vijay V. Vazirani, 2023, Cambridge University Press), Chaprer 1.

 ## License
 MIT License.
 See `LICENSE` for details.